pupilfirst/wd101-scripts/basic-introduction-html-css/css-styling-overrides/README.md

 ### Inheritance

 HTML uses parent-child relationships.
 A child element will usually inherit the characteristics of the parent element.

-For example, look at the following code.
+Let's see it in action in VS Code.

 > Action: Open VS Code
 ````